rambler-digital-solutions/hydrogen/README.md

 ### Retrieving A Single Entity

-f you just need to retrieve a single row from the database table, you may use the first method.
+If you just need to retrieve a single row from the database table, you may use the first method.
 This method will return a single Entity object:

 ```php